 The U.S. Food and Drug Administration (FDA) warns against using warm water as it will increase the chances of bacteria growth.

 Use a microwave to defrost frozen pork chops quickly.
 It’s fast than both cold water and a refrigerator.
 If you don’t have a microwave, try out cold water.

 Is It Safe To Defrost Pork Chops In The Microwave?

 The answer is yes.
-It’s even the safest than what seems to be.
-It will take you only 2-5 minutes to get the job done.
+It’s even the safest than it seems to be.
+It will take you only 2-5 minutes to complete the job.
 Defrost pork chop before cooking